 Hill Air Force Base

-The State of Utah is a proud host to Hill Air Force Base, which is located south of Ogden, near Clearfield, Riverdale, Roy, Sunset, and Layton.
+The State of Utah is a proud host to Hill Air Force Base, which is located south of Ogden, near Clearfield, Riverdale, West Haven, Sunset, and Layton.
 The base is home to the Air Force Materiel Command’s Ogden Air Logistics Complex.

 On Pearl Harbor Day, the people of Utah will join the military personnel at Hill Air Force Base in remembering and honoring all those who perished during the attack on Pearl Harbor and those who sacrificed their lives during World War II, as well as other wars fought by the United States.